Home Home

 The original version of this article had highlighted the lack of a memorial and led to many people questioning why this was the case.
 One person who read it and subsequently got in touch was BBC News Online journalist Jenny Harby.
 In 2014, on the 75th anniversary of the attack, her powerful article entitled "Coventry IRA bombing: The 'forgotten' attack on a British city" was published on the BBC News website.
 Jenny did an enormous amount of work behind the scenes with the victims families and relevant authorities which ultimately led to unanimous agreement for a memorial to be erected.
 BBC Coventry & Warwickshire also regularly kept the story in the public eye.

-Remains of the bicycle in Little Park Street Police Museum, Coventry The remains of the bicycle, now in Coventry's Police Museum, Little Park Street.
+Remains of the bicycle in Little Park Street Police Museum, Coventry The remains of the bicycle pictured in 2010.

 (Photograph by Simon Shaw with permission of West Midlands Police.
 Unauthorised reproduction may result in prosecution.)